hnw/switchbot-actions/docs/specification.md

       - **`device`**: Filters which devices this rule applies to based on attributes like `modelName` or `address`.
       - **`state`**: Defines the state conditions that must be met.
 Most keys (e.g., `temperature`, `isOn`) are evaluated against the key-value pairs within the nested `data` object of the advertisement.
 As a special case, the key `rssi` is evaluated against the top-level RSSI value.
 Conditions are simple comparisons (e.g., `temperature: "> 25.0"`).
   - **`trigger`**: (map, required) The "THEN" part of the rule.
 It defines the action to be performed and consists of a `type` (e.g., `shell_command`, `webhook`) and its corresponding parameters.
+      - For `webhook` triggers, you can optionally add a `headers` map to include custom HTTP headers in the request.
+Header values also support placeholders.

 ```yaml
 actions: